 Meanwhile, Elmwood and John Mills elementary schools benefited from the movement of existing laptop carts from the high school and middle school, so that all teachers and students received increased opportunities for the instructional uses of technology throughout the day.

-In addition to the use of Chromebooks and other internet-connected devices, Google educational tools and apps have saturated the District, with Google Classroom operating at all grade levels.
+In addition to the use of Chromebooks and other internet-connected devices, Google educational tools and apps have saturated the District, with grades 3-12 using Google Classroom.
+(Grades K-2 use Seesaw.)

 As noted above, Google Workspace for Education Fundamentals is District 401's preferred suite of educational apps.
 Our teachers and administrators have received training in these apps since 2016 as part of the District Technology Initiative.